Hochschule Fresenius - University of Applied Science

 Source Identification and Assessment: Systematically identify internal and external data sources, evaluating their relevance, quality, and accessibility for the analytical objectives.

-Data Acquisition Methods: Implement appropriate collection techniques including APIs, database queries, survey instruments, sensor networks, web scraping, and third-party vendor partnerships, ensuring methodological alignment with research design.
+Data Acquisition Methods: Implement appropriate collection techniques including APIs (for instance see Spotify API tutorial and Postman Spotify tutorial), database queries, survey instruments, sensor networks, web scraping, and third-party vendor partnerships, ensuring methodological alignment with research design.

 Quality and Governance Framework: Establish protocols for assessing data provenance, licensing agreements, ethical compliance, and regulatory requirements (GDPR, industry-specific standards).